Erkaman/erkaman.github.io/src/tess_opt.md

 fragment, using the fragment position as input to the noise function.
-But this is quite expensive, so let us test whether we can approximate the texture by moving that texture calculation from the fragment shader to the TES.
+But this is quite expensive, so let us test whether we can approximate the texture by moving that texture calculation from the fragment shader to the TES(and we will be using the tessellated vertex position as input to the noise function).
 In the below montage, we can see the resulting textures for different tessellation levels: